Our selection of dress watches (2/3)

 Longines watch black dial leather strap

-Longines watch black dial black bracelet
+Longines watch black dial black strap

 The question of design